opnfv/nfvbench/docs/testing/user/userguide/quickstart_docker.rst

 It can be convenient to write a shell script (or an alias) to automatically insert the necessary options.

-The minimal configuration file required must specify the openrc file to use (using in-container path), the PCI addresses of the 2 NIC ports to use for generating traffic and the line rate (in each direction) of each of these 2 interfaces.
+The minimal configuration file required must specify the PCI addresses of the 2 NIC ports to use.
+If OpenStack is used, the openrc_file property must be defined to point to a valid OpenStack rc file.

-Here is an example of mimimal configuration where: the openrc file is located on the host current directory which is mapped under /tmp/nfvbench in the container (this is achieved using -v $PWD:/tmp/nfvbench) the 2 NIC ports to use for generating traffic have the PCI addresses "04:00.0" and "04:00.1"
+Here is an example of mimimal configuration using OpenStack where:

+- the openrc file is located on the host current directory which is mapped under /tmp/nfvbench in the container (this is achieved using -v $PWD:/tmp/nfvbench)
+- the 2 NIC ports to use for generating traffic have the PCI addresses "04:00.0" and "04:00.1"

 .. code-block:: bash